onzfonz/comp227/src/content/4/en/part4d.md

     - The token is signed digitally, making it impossible to falsify (with cryptographic means)
 - The backend responds with a status code indicating the operation was successful and returns the token with the response.
 - The browser saves the token, for example to the state of a React application.
-- When the user creates a new note (or does some other operation requiring identification), the React code sends the token to the server with the request.
+- When the user creates a new task (or does some other operation requiring identification), the React code sends the token to the server with the request.
 - The server uses the token to identify the user